TCP-Lab/SeqLoader/README.md

 	strings).
 1. Input counts from `CountMatrix` file can be either raw or normalized counts, but in any case they are supposed to be in linear scale (not log-transformed)

+> [!IMPORTANT]
+> ENA provides Archive-Generated FASTQs Files for download as an effective means of bringing consistency to data provided.
+By imposing a level of uniformity on these files, users know what to expect of them and may incorporate them into pipelines with minimal friction.